johnsyweb/eventuate/docs/index.md

 I initially wrote this as a Firefox Add-On, as the developer tooling is pretty good in this space and Firefox Browser Add-Ons are pretty easy to distribute.
 However, once I worked out I could generate a userscript as part of the automated release process and run it in any browser with a userscript manager, including iOS and iPadOS devices, I switched to using that!

+## What about?

+I know there are a bunch of infographic generators out there.
+I wrote Eventuate because it surfaces achievements in a more egalitarian way.
+Achievements are celebrated regardless of participants' gender, age group or age grading.
+Course records appear alongside everyone else's personal bests.
+Volunteering is celebrated as much as finishing.
+And it's readable by screen-readers for those who use them.

 ## How much

 Free.
 For everyone.
 Forever.
 Of course.